ollls/zio-tls-http/README.md

 # Update history.

 * HttpClient on dev branch ( clients.HttpConnection ) looks stable.
 Anyone is wellcome to try.
+( we will need an auth filter for Http Client... this happens next year.
+Also, simple mem cache with LRU evictions on ZIO STS: "atomically { Queue, HashMap }" is coming next year.
+We have cool:ResPool[R] already. ( the idea was ported from working production system ).

 Note on how stuff works.
 * https://github.com/ollls/zio-tls-http/blob/dev/doc/HowChannelsWork.txt